yuw/texmf-correctmathalign/README.md

 ## Descriptions

-We will fix some expression environments spacing.
+We will realignment some expression environments spacing.
 It is a correction in the horizontal spacing of the alignment.

 ## Version